 Starts at $9,500 per year.
 Contact sales for a custom quote.

-A more modern version of Blackboard, Canvas is another online learning platform with an academic focus.
+Being a more modern version of Blackboard, Canvas is another online learning platform designed by eLearning providers with a focus on academic applications.
 However, online educators often use it to create independent courses – that is, they’re not affiliated with any type of school or business.
 One of its best features is that it’s extremely flexible in terms of supporting different training formats.
 And unlike Blackboard, Canvas provides website creation capabilities for hosting your course.
 You have relative freedom to tweak and tailor your site as needed.
 In addition, Canvas provides everything you need, including quizzes, grade books, reporting tools, and integrations, to ensure that users remain on the right track.